 Assistant Crown Solicitor

-Lara has conducted more than 500 complex personal injury claims for the State of Queensland and has represented the State in the High Court of Australia, the Court of Appeal, Supreme Court, District Court and Magistrates Court and has instructed counsel in all jurisdictions.
+During her career at Crown Law, Lara has personally conducted more than 500 complex personal injury claims for the State of Queensland and has represented the State in the High Court of Australia, the Court of Appeal, Supreme Court, District Court and Magistrates Court

-Lara has extensive experience delivering presentations and workshops to government clients on a range of topics including managing legal risk in the public sector, disclosure and managing workplace stress.
+Lara has extensive experience advising and delivering presentations and workshops to government clients on a range of topics including historical sexual abuse claims, managing legal risk in the public sector, disclosure and managing workplace stress.

 - Managing the Mt Isa Mines Special Project which involved a series of claims concerning alleged poisoning of children in Mt Isa, causing illnesses and developmental delays as a result of exposure to lead from direct ingestion of contaminated dust and inhalation of dust.

-- Defending the Queensland Ambulance Service in the matter of Hegarty v Queensland Ambulance Service (2008) HCA Trans 121 which progressed to the High Court of Australia and set precedent making law in relation to stress claims brought by emergency services workers.
+- Defending the Queensland Ambulance Service in the matter of Hegarty v Queensland Ambulance Service (2008) HCA Trans 121 in the Supreme Court, Court of Appeal and ultimately in the High Court of Australia, setting precedent making law in relation to stress claims brought by emergency services workers.

-- Defending the Queensland Corrective Services Commission in the matter of Hardy v Queensland Corrective Services Commission (2000) QSC 010 from its inception to its Supreme Court trial.
+- Defending the Queensland Corrective Services Commission in the matter of Hardy v Queensland Corrective Services Commission (2000) QSC 010 in the Supreme Court.
 The matter created precedent law in relation to stress claims brought by workers who were not in typically stressful jobs and the requirements of employers to guard against risk of psychological injuries in the workplace.

 - Conducting complex bullying and harassment claims involving claims for serious psychiatric illness often occurring over a period of time and involving multiple defendants and third parties under the Workers’ Compensation Legislation and the Personal Injuries Proceeding Act 2002.

-- Overseeing and supervising the conduct of hundreds of claims including some of the State’s most significant and complex personal injuries claims including:
+- Overseeing and supervising her team’s conduct of thousands of claims including some of the State’s most significant, sensitive and complex personal injuries claims including:

 — claims for psychiatric injury caused during a mine subsidence incident at Collingwood Park in 2008